Magical Girl Lyrical Nanoha: Production

 Nanoha Takamachi first appeared as a minor character in the eroge visual novel Triangle Heart 3 released on December 8, 2000.
 She first appeared, cast as a magical girl, on the merchandise CD Triangle Heart 3 ~Lyrical Toy Box~ released on June 29, 2001.
 It was written by Masaki Tsuzuki, the creator of the Magical Girl Lyrical Nanoha franchise.
 Nanoha's first appearance in animation was in the first episode of the Triangle Heart 3 OVA-adaptation series that released on July 24, 2003.

 Seven Arcs produced the anime television series Magical Girl Lyrical Nanoha with direction by Akiyuki Shinbo and screenplay by Masaki Tsuzuki.
 Broadcast across six stations of the Japanese Association of Independent Television Stations, it premiered on October 1, 2004, and aired weekly for 13 episodes until its conclusion on December 25, 2004.
 Hiroaki Sano produced the music.
 The series uses two pieces of theme music; the opening theme is "Innocent Starter" performed by Nana Mizuki, and the ending theme is "Little Wish (Lyrical Step)" performed by Yukari Tamura.
 The series was released across five Region 2 DVD compilation volumes in Japan between January 26, 2005, and May 25, 2005.

 At Anime Expo 2007 (June 29 – July 2), Geneon Entertainment announced its acquisition of the English-language license of Magical Girl Lyrical Nanoha and of its sequel, Magical Girl Lyrical Nanoha A's.
 However, Geneon cancelled its distribution agreement with ADV Films in September 2007.
 Funimation acquired rights for distribution of Geneon titles in July 2008, after which, Funimation announced that they would soon began distributing the Magical Girl Lyrical Nanoha series.
 Funimation began distributing the English release in a single Region 1 DVD compilation volume boxset on December 29, 2008.
 The release was dubbed by Geneon Entertainment in association with World Production Group.
+Discotek Media will release the anime on Blu-ray in 2024.